Support Staff - Voluntary Retirement Savings Programs (VRSP)

 - The Social Security wage base will increase for 2022 from $142,800 to $147,000.

 You have a wide range of funds to choose from for investing your savings, available through TIAA and/or Vanguard.

-Starting January 1, 2020: Save a dollar amount closer to your desired annual retirement savings goal.
-VRSP elections can now be made in half percentages.
+Remember: Save a dollar amount closer to your desired annual retirement savings goal.
+VRSP elections can be made in half percentages.